macu123/Angular-Exercise/README.md

 <br>
 **How to run the app**:<br>
 1. You can visit [Tweets Search App](http://macu123.github.io/Angular-Exercise/) using modern browsers.<br>
 2. The other option is to download all sources files.
 And navigate to the root of the project folder.
-Please Run "python -m SimpleHTTPServer 8000" to start the server.
+Please run "python -m SimpleHTTPServer 8000" to start the server.
 Then use "localhost:8000" to visit the app.
 <br>
 <br>
 **How to use the app**<br>